AR-k12code/eSchoolUpload/README.md

 Craig Millsap 2/8/2020 - Generate HAC logins for Students and eSchool Download
 Craig Millsap 2/9/2020 - Sample Script with Download/Upload Definitions PDF Craig Millsap 10/12/2020 - Fix for stuck tasks that would indefinitely hang script.
+Craig Millsap 11/16/2020 - Choose the username format for Generating the HAC logins.

 eSchool Scripts
 tldr:These scripts log you into eSchool, runs Upload or Download definitions, Uploads files or Downloads files.
 This requires a completed and ready file to upload, pre-built Upload or Download Definitions.
 Sample script and Upload/Download definitions are provided.